bucanero/apollo-ps3/docs/README.md

 [![Downloads][img_downloads]][app_downloads] [![Release][img_latest]][app_latest] [![License][img_license]][app_license]

-**Apollo Save Tool** is an application to manage save-game files on the PlayStation 3.
+**Apollo Save Tool** is an application to manage save-game files, trophies, and licenses on the PlayStation 3.

 The `apollo-ps3` homebrew app allows to download, unlock, patch and resign save-game files directly on your PS3.
+It can also unlock and resign trophies, backup/restore licenses, and create PS2 Classic images.

 ![image](./screenshots/screenshot_main.png)